Ring of Honor Wrestling

+History

+Original run (2009–2011)

 Ring of Honor (ROH) first announced its partnership with HDNet in an article posted to its website on January 26, 2009.
 The article stated that HDNet would air a weekly ROH television series titled Ring of Honor Wrestling.
 They subsequently announced their first television tapings would take place at The Arena in Philadelphia, Pennsylvania.
 Ring of Honor Wrestling began airing weekly on March 21, 2009, on HDNet.

-On July 1, 2009, it was reported that Ring of Honor had canceled television tapings scheduled for July 17 and 18; it was reported to be a decision made by HDNet, and not Ring of Honor.
+On July 1, 2009, it was reported that Ring of Honor had cancelled television tapings scheduled for July 17 and 18; it was reported to be a decision made by HDNet, and not Ring of Honor.
 On July 27, 2009, ROH announced that the show would be moving to Monday nights beginning on August 17, with a repeat airing later that night.
 On February 11, 2010, it was announced that Ring of Honor Wrestling would be airing in Italy on Dahlia TV.

 On January 11, 2011, Ring of Honor announced the end of its television series, after the completion of the promotion's two–year contract with HDNet.
 The show's final tapings took place on January 21 and 22, with the final episode airing on April 4, 2011.